Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Vitamin D3?

-Most adults should supplement vitamin D3, but buy it for bone health and immunity, not for the cancer, heart, or mood claims.
-About 42% of US adults are deficient, with rates far higher among Black (82%) and Hispanic (69%) adults, and the evidence for fractures and respiratory infections is genuinely strong.
-The largest trial (nearly 26,000 people, 2,000 IU/day) found no reduction in cancer or heart disease, and the depression effect is small enough that it isn't a reason to supplement on its own.
+Vitamin D3 is worth taking for most adults - but for your bones and your immune system, not for the cancer, heart, or mood promises you may have read about.
+There's a good chance you're low - about 42% of US adults are deficient, and that climbs to 82% of Black and 69% of Hispanic adults.
+The evidence for fewer fractures and fewer respiratory infections is strong.
+The largest trial (nearly 26,000 people, 2,000 IU/day) found no drop in cancer or heart disease, and the depression effect is too small to start supplementing over.

 Bone health is the clearest win.
-Multiple large reviews confirm that vitamin D with calcium reduces fracture risk, especially in older adults.
-For immunity, a major review of 25 trials found a 12% reduction in respiratory infections overall, jumping to 70% in severely deficient individuals.
-That is a meaningful effect.
+Several large reviews agree that vitamin D paired with calcium lowers fracture risk, and the benefit shows up most in older adults.
+On immunity, a major review of 25 trials found 12% fewer respiratory infections across the board - and 70% fewer in people who started out severely deficient.
+That last number is real, and it's the case for keeping your levels topped up.

-The biggest and best-designed trial tested 2,000 IU/day in nearly 26,000 people and found no reduction in cancer or heart disease.
-The mood data is similarly modest - a small but real effect on depressive symptoms, but not a reason to supplement on its own.
+Now the disappointments.
+The biggest, best-designed trial gave nearly 26,000 people 2,000 IU/day and saw no reduction in cancer or heart disease.
+The mood data is similarly modest: a small but real effect on depressive symptoms, not a reason to start supplementing on its own.

 Does It Work?
 The Evidence